 Bernard Herrmann composed the music for the film and it adds greatly to the film.
 It is a mystical, beautiful and very ominous soundtrack, and its presence is a big part of the overall film experience.

 Excellent performances, and striking images abound in this terrifying vision of a possible future for mankind.
 This is my favourite Truffaut film, and it is one that contains a story that will impact viewers very strongly.
-The way in which Montag discovers books can be shared without getting caught is very powerful as yet (thankfully)nobody can read your thoughts, they can’t eradicate your memories or emotions.
+The way in which Montag discovers books can be shared without getting caught is very powerful as yet (thankfully)nobody can read your thoughts, and they also can’t eradicate your memories or emotions.

 My favourite scenes are the following.
 The first time we see the firemen.
 The opening title sequence (this shows us that this is a TV controlled and conformist society.)Montag reading his first ever book.
 The old woman burning herself alive so she can die with her books.
 Clarissa asking Montag if it was true that firemen used to put out fires, instead of starting fires.
 The finale in the woods.
 Clarissa and Montag’s discussion in the cafe.
 Montag being pursued by the flying policemen.
 Montag’s wife participating in the nationwide TV programme.
 The Captain getting what he deserves.

 Interestingly the film also depicts something that has become a reality for us today.
 TV is now such a major part of life, and many are sadly glued to a screen more than they take part in real life.
 As in the film, many people now have flat screen TVs.
 Many also now have multiple TVs in their home (one isn’t enough obviously)and some even watch tiny TVs (now phones)at times too.
-Knowing all of this was predicted by Bradbury and depicted by Truffaut decades before it came true is spooky.
+Knowing all of this was predicted by Bradbury and depicted by Truffaut decades before it came true is quite spooky.

 Be sure to catch this one on Blu-Ray to see it looking at its best.
 There’s some good extras on the Blu-Ray too, including an interview with Ray Bradbury.